-Starting with the breakfast, that is the most important.
+Starting with breakfast, that is the most important.
 People eat the blessed food (Remember the Święconka - baskets) together with other staff.

 Żurek, Traditional Polish soup for the Easter Table

-Later it is tradition to eat żurek. Żurek (Sour Bread Soup or white barszcz) is a soup served inside a whole small bread.
+Later it is a tradition to eat żurek. Żurek (Sour Bread Soup or white barszcz) is a soup served inside a whole small bread.
 Source of the image and all you need to know about Zurek.